INT 390: International Studies Internship

 - find an internship relevant to international studies or an area studies specialization.

 - work 120 hours to earn 3 credits or 240 hours to earn 6 credits.

-3) Students should submit a completed Letter of Agreement (inside Internship Information packet) to the International Studies Office.
+2) Students should submit a completed Letter of Agreement (Internship Application) to the International Studies Office.

 A Pass/Fail grade will be awarded based on the following items:

 1) Reading list